Mkhuphy/Loan/Assignment 1/README.md

 |7 |102 |46903559 |

 * The rate if increase of execution time with number of zeros is clearly very high.
-* The time is calculated using google colaboratory.
+* The time is calculated by running the program on google colaboratory.